metadata toggle

 Do not use in piglets of less than 4 weeks of age.

-Do not use in animals with known hypersensitivity to sodium salicylate.
+Do not use in cases of hypersensitivity to the active substance.

 Special precautions for use in animals